JohannLai/doa/README.md

 ```

 ## 📑 docs
-For more informatio see https://koajs.com/.
+For more information see https://koajs.com/.

 ## 🧪 Running tests